Updated April 13, 2023

 ready for an online quote?
 Your time matters, and so does your stuff.
 Get a personalized home insurance quote in 5 minutes.
 That’s less time than it takes to wait in line for coffee.

 As long as they have a back-up power source, sump pumps are fairly reliable.
-Here are some of the things to watch out for:
+Nevertheless, here are some things to watch out for:

 Sump pits can fill up with debris, especially open pits without a covering.
 If too much dirt or debris gets into the pump itself, the system will not operate properly, and may even shut down completely.
 If a debris-covered switch gets stuck in the ON position, the motor can burn out, potentially causing a fire.